 Up to $2,000 per academic year.

 Yes, this scholarship can be renewed for three additional years of funding at $1,000 per academic year.
 A renewal application must be submitted with proof of continuing college enrollment, continuing community service and a minimum college GPA of 2.5.

-New applications must be submitted by February 13.
+New applications must submit general application by February 1.